Has the decade-old war on drugs in Asia succeeded?

 Current approaches to drug control in Asia overwhelmingly criminalise people already on the margins of society, those who use or are dependent on drugs, with dire consequences for them, their families and communities.

 Among the harshest penalties imposed in the name of the “war on drugs” is the mandatory death penalty for drug trafficking.
-In the past decade, more than 3,940 people globally were for drug offences.
+In the past decade, more than 3,940 people globally were executed for drug offences.
 Half of all countries worldwide that impose capital punishment for drug crimes are in Asia.

 Several countries in Asia, including Brunei, Malaysia and Singapore, still condone caning, whipping, lashing or flogging for people accused of drug use, including children.
 Even if corporal punishment is banned, individuals caught using drugs continue to be treated like criminals in many places across Asia.